ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 ```bash
 ./container.sh build
 ```
-Verify the container was built:
+Verify that the container has been built:
 ```bash
 docker image list
 ```

-The output from this command should look like:
+The output from this command looks like:
 ```output
 REPOSITORY        TAG              IMAGE ID       CREATED         SIZE
 rdinfra-builder   latest           8729adb0b96c   8 minutes ago   3.07GB
 ubuntu            jammy-20230624   5a81c4b8502e   6 months ago    77.8MB
 ```

-Looks like a standard ubuntu container based on the latest release with the rdinfra-builder container built on top of it.
+The appearance of the output is like a standard ubuntu container based on the latest release with the rdinfra-builder container built on top.
 Let's run and enter the container:
 ```bash
 docker run -it rdinfra-builder:latest /bin/bash
 ```

-This command puts you in the running container where you can run `ls` to see its contents:
+This command puts you in the running container where you can run `ls` to list the contents:
 ```output
 ubuntu@923218f076f5:/$ ls
 bin  boot  dev  etc  home  lib  lib32  lib64  libx32  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var